 Billions of dollars are transferred out of the US to other parts of the world every year.
 But how many of us are actually happy with the service we’re receiving?

-A finder.com study suggests that just 4% of people who transfer money internationally are happy with the value of their money transfer provider.
+A finder.com study suggests that just 4% of people who transfer money internationally feel the rates they receive are of good deal.

 Based on the World Bank’s data on remittances from 2010 to 2015, finder.com estimates that $139.13 billion was transferred out of American last year and $145.56 billion is forecast to be transferred to other countries in 2017.